 A fast CDN is especially useful if your website’s audience is spread across a wide geographic area, like multiple countries or continents.
 We suggest reading our in-depth article on what a CDN is and how it works to learn more.

 However, if your website only targets people in a specific geographic location (like your local city), then you might not notice much improvement in image load time using a CDN.

 Lazy loading your WordPress site’s images can limit the impact that your photos have on your site’s overall load times.

 Essentially, lazy loading lets you wait to load images that are outside a visitor’s visible viewport.
 Instead, your site will only load the images “just in time” as a visitor starts scrolling down.

 This will lead to faster initial load times, even if you have a lot of images on the page.

 6. Enable Browser Caching

 Browser caching won’t make photos load faster the first time a person visits your site.
-But it will make images load instantly for subsequent visits.
+But it will speed up image loading instantly for subsequent visits.

 How?
 Well, browser caching lets you tell visitors’ browsers to store your site’s images on the visitors’ local computers (in the browser cache).

 Once the visitor downloads the image(s) on their first visit, they’ll be able to load those images from their local browser cache on subsequent visits, which will lead to faster load times.